mehmandarov/mehmandarov.github.io/_posts/2016-05-21-what-happens-to-your-code-after-a-commit.markdown

 ---

 _I have written an article for the student magazine INDEX at the Department for Informatics (Ifi), University of Oslo.
 It was published on 30.04.2016, in Norwegian, and I have [previously shared it][3] with you here.
 I was also asked to share an English version of the article.
-This is not only a translation to English, but rather a 2.0 version of the previous post._
+This post is not only a simple translation to English, but rather a 2.0 version of the previous post._

 - [Automation](#automation)
 - [Automatic tests and code quality checks](#automatic-tests-and-code-quality-checks)